/plan-sdlc planning

 3. After task decomposition, task blocks (and a Key Decisions section, if applicable) are appended to the plan file

-4. After self-critique (Step 3) — which includes a guardrail compliance gate checking every task against the loaded guardrails — and user approval (Step 4), the plan file is rewritten with all fixes applied; a ## Guardrail Compliance section is appended listing each guardrail and its pass/fail status
+4. After self-critique (Step 3) — which includes a guardrail compliance gate checking every task against the loaded guardrails — the plan file is rewritten with all fixes applied autonomously in Step 4; a ## Guardrail Compliance section is appended listing each guardrail and its pass/fail status.
+Step 4 does NOT prompt for plan approval (Fixes #388); the user sees the plan only at the Step 7 handoff.
+The Step 4 error-severity guardrail-block harden offer remains the only user touchpoint at this stage

 5. The skill calls ExitPlanMode — Claude Code presents the finalized plan for your review; the cross-model reviewer also receives the guardrails as a {GUARDRAILS} template variable so the second model can verify compliance independently